Skip to Main Content

 For already published scholarship

-Determine the copyright status of your already published works by browsing SHERPA/RoMEO
+Determine the copyright status of your already published works by browsing the Jisc Open policy finder.

 Find an Open Access Journal